 Timings of Kumari Amman Temple – Rituals and Poojas

-- The rituals are performed here in the Keralite way.
+The rituals take place here in the Keralite way.
 The mantra is “Amme Narayanaa!
 Devi Narayanaa!
 Lakshmi Narayanaa!
 Bhadre Narayanaa!”

 Festivals celebrated at Kumari Amman Temple

-- The Chaitry Purnima Festival is celebrated on the Full moon day in May.
+The Chaitry Purnima Festival occurs on the Full moon day in May.

-- The Navarathri festival is celebrated in the month of September–October.
-On the 10th day of the Navarathri, called as the Vijaya Dasami, the destruction of Banasura is celebrated.
+The Navarathri festival occurs in the month of September–October.
+On the 10th day of the Navarathri, the Vijaya Dasami, devotees celebrate the destruction of Banasura.

-- The Vaisakha festival which is a 10 day festival is celebrated in the Tamil Month of Vaikasi (May–June).
-The image of the Devi is taken around the town in procession, both in the morning and evening.
+The Vaisakha festival which is a 10 day festival in the Tamil Month of Vaikasi (May–June).
+Devotees take the image of the Devi around the town in procession, both in the morning and evening.

-- The Kalabham festival is celebrated in the Tamil month of Aadi (Karkkidakam) that is in July – August.
-The idol is covered with Sandal paste on the last Friday of the Tamil month (Aadi).
+The Kalabham festival is celebrated in the Tamil month of Aadi (Karkkidakam) that is in July – August.
+The priest covers the idold with Sandal paste on the last Friday of the Tamil month (Aadi).

 How to reach Kumari Amman Temple

-- By air: the temple is well connected to major cities like Chennai, Madurai, and Thiruvanathapuram.
+By air: the temple also connects well to major cities like Chennai, Madurai, and Thiruvanathapuram.
 Domestic flights are regularly available.

 Hotels nearby Kumari Amman Temple

-- Hotel Sangam is located at Beach road, provides guests with a peaceful retreat that feels like a home away from home.
+Hotel Sangam is at Beach road, provides guests with a peaceful retreat that feels like a home away from home.

-- Hotel Singaar International located at Main road, Kanyakumari is well known for it’s multi cuisine restaurant and well suited rooms.
+Singaar International Hotel at Main road, Kanyakumari is famous for it’s multi cuisine restaurant and well suited rooms.

 Places nearby Kumari Amman Temple

-- The Lord Subhramanya Temple is located 34 km away from Kanyakumari and is dedicated to Lord Murugan who is the God of warfare and victory.
+The Lord Subhramanya Temple is 34 km away from Kanyakumari and is for Lord Murugan who is the God of warfare and victory.

-- The Thanumaayan Temple known for its architectural splendour is a 17th century Hindu shrine in the Suchindrum town of Kanyakumari.
-It is also known as the Suchindrum Temple and Sthanumalayan Temple by locals.
+The Thanumaayan Temple is another temple famous for its architectural splendour.
+It is a 17th century Hindu shrine in the Suchindrum town of Kanyakumari.
+It is also famous as the Suchindrum Temple and Sthanumalayan Temple.